florind/bootstrap.js/readme.md

 * A Heroku account (free signup at http://heroku.com) and local connectivity
 * A no.de account (gratis signup at http://no.de) and a provisioned machine

+Note: due to a Heroku limitation, both zombie and nodeunit cannot be installed in that environment and thus they can't be specified in the package.json file.
+The install script adds these two modules separately.

 What happens upon install
 -------